OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 ---
-title: 'Integrate Office Scripts with Power Automate'
+title: 'Run Office Scripts with Power Automate'
-description: 'How to get Office Scripts for Excel on the web working with a Power Automate workflow.' ms.date: 06/24/2020
+description: 'How to get Office Scripts for Excel on the web working with a Power Automate workflow.' ms.date: 06/29/2020
 localization_priority: Normal
 ---

-# Integrate Office Scripts with Power Automate
+# Run Office Scripts with Power Automate

-[Power Automate](https://flow.microsoft.com) integrates your script into a larger workflow.
+[Power Automate](https://flow.microsoft.com) lets you add Office Scripts to a larger, automated workflow.
 You can use Power Automate do things like add the contents of an email to a worksheet's table or create actions in your project management tools based on workbook comments.
 If you are new to Power Automate, we recommend visiting [Get started with Power Automate](/power-automate/getting-started).
 There, you can learn more about automating your workflows across multiple services.

 > [!IMPORTANT]
 > Currently, you can't run Office Scripts from a [shared flow](/power-automate/share-buttons).
 Only the user who created a script can run it, even through Power Automate.

 ## Getting started

 To begin combining Power Automate and Office Scripts, follow the tutorial [Start using scripts with Power Automate](../tutorials/excel-power-automate-manual.md).
 This will teach you how to create a flow that calls a simple script.
-After you've completed that tutorial and the [Automatically run scripts with Power Automate](../tutorials/excel-power-automate-trigger.md) tutorial, return here to learn details about the platform integrations.
+After you've completed that tutorial and the [Automatically run scripts with Power Automate](../tutorials/excel-power-automate-trigger.md) tutorial, return here for detailed information about connecting Office Scripts to Power Automate flows.

 ## Excel Online (Business) connector